Welcome to today's edition of the Rush 24-7 podcast.

 There is a battle for power between the legislative and the executive branch.

-There's no question about that you have these members of Congress asserting that they ought to be allowed to participate in this these wiretaps and these things done without court orders why you've got to include well they were included and look what's happened.
+You have these members of Congress asserting that they ought to be allowed to participate in this, these wiretaps and these things done without court orders.

-They're trying to make you think we've got a power mad president who is using the war on terror to spy on you.
+They're trying to make you think we've got a power-mad president who is using the war on terror to spy on you.

 What they are ultimately trying to do is restrict presidential power that's not covered by the Fourth Amendment.